socketsupply/dynavolt/README.md

 ```

 ### QUERY
-Query takes a [KeyConditionExpression][0].
+Query takes a [Key Condition Expression][0].
 For syntax refernece see the
 [Comparison Operator and Function Reference][1].

 ```js